-In amour modelling every self-respecting semi-professional modeller has invented a style of painting or weathering.
+In armour modelling every self-respecting semi-professional modeller has invented a style of painting or weathering.
 Naturally named after themselves.
 I don't pretend having invented anything.
 Perhaps I have merely gone insane after more than 4 weeks of working from home due to the corona situation.
-My method involves beer and loud rock music and if neither appeals to you in a combination with model trains, you better browse away.
+My weathering method involves beer and loud rock music and if neither appeals to you in a combination with model trains, you better browse away.

 |One ingredient in the Famous For Nothing-weathering style: real rust.
-I break up the flakes of rust into dust with the end of a scalpel handle.|
+I break up the flakes of rust into dust with the end of a scalpel handle.

 - 2 0.5 liter cans of Guinness